kirchoffpt/karly-sixtyfour/README.md

 Version 0.1.0 (Windows only)

 A 64-bit, mostly UCI compliant, AB minimax engine with a simple quiescence search.
 Elo is approximately 1500-2000 depending on the time control and if it's playing a human or another engine.
 This engine was written completely from scratch and is meant to be a hobby project.
 The goal is to eventually get above 2000 elo on the [CCRL rating list](https://www.computerchess.org.uk/ccrl/4040/).
-Karly64 is not on the rating list at it still missing some necessary elements to make it competitive.
+Karly64 is not currently on the rating list at it still missing some necessary elements to make it competitive.
 Karly64 currently generates 50 million to 100 million moves per second and evaluates 2 million to 6 million positions per second but usually does not search past depth 6 (3 moves) in the midgame.

 Play it [here](https://lichess.org/@/karly64)!
 Lichess account needed (free).